Quick Look at this Crispy Grilled Chicken Wings Recipe

 Instructions

-- Ensure grill grates are clean and set grill temperature to medium-high heat (400/450 degrees F).
+- Prep: Ensure grill grates are clean and set grill temperature to medium-high heat (400-450℉).

-- Pat chicken wings dry with clean paper towel.
+- Season: Pat 15-20 chicken wings and drummies dry with clean paper towels.
 Season all over with Dry Rub (if using) or season generously with kosher salt and ground black pepper.

-- Place chicken wings over direct heat: 8-12 minutes total for flat wings and 12-16 minutes total for drummies, or until the reach an internal temperature of 163 degrees F, flipping halfway.
+- Grill: Grill chicken wings over direct heat: 8-12 minutes total for flat wings and 12-16 minutes total for drummies, or until they reach an internal temperature of 163℉ at the thickest part (use a meat thermometer), flipping halfway.

-- Remove from grill and let rest 10 minutes – the internal temp will continue to raise 5 degrees during resting time.
-The wings will be safe to eat when they reach an internal temperature of 165 degrees F.
+- Rest: Remove from grill and let rest 10 minutes – the internal temp will continue to raise 5 degrees during resting time.
+The wings will be safe to eat when they reach an internal temperature of 165℉.

 Notes

-- What to serve with: we love this homemade ranch dressing (dairy-free) or this homemade blue cheese dressing is also amazing!
+- What to serve with: love this dairy free ranch dressing or this homemade blue cheese dressing!

-- Sauces: if you want to add a sauce like bbq or this homemade buffalo sauce then simply remove wings when they reach about 160 degrees F. internal temp, toss them in the sauce (or brush it on) then place them back on the grill 2 minutes per side or until the sauce because tacky (aka sticky to the touch) and the internal temp hits about 165 degrees F. Then remove them and let them rest for at least 5 minutes.
+- Sauces: if you want to add a sauce, like your favorite bbq sauce or homemade buffalo sauce, then remove wings when they reach about 160 degrees F. internal temp, toss in the sauce (or brush it on) then place them back on the grill for 2 minutes per side or until the sauce becomes tacky (a.k.a. sticky to the touch) and the internal temp hits about 165 degrees F. Remove them and let rest for at least 5 minutes.
 Serve and enjoy!
-Alternatively, you can just toss fully cooked grilled chicken wings in your sauce of choice, but the sauce may not stick as well as you like that way – totally up to you!
+Alternatively, you can toss fully cooked grilled chicken wings in your sauce of choice, but the sauce may not stick as well – totally up to you!

-- Internal Meat Thermometer: you will definitely want to be sure to use an internal meat thermometer so you can accurately track the internal temp.
+- Internal Meat Thermometer: you will definitely want to be sure to use an instant-read thermometer so you can accurately track the internal temp.

 Jamie says